pinecone-io/sample-apps/namespace-notes/README.md

 **Frontend Client**

-The frontend is built using Next.js, tailwind and components from Vercel's AI SDK to power the chatbot experience.
-It also leverages API routes to make calls to the server for fetching document references and context for both the UI and chatbot LLM.
+The frontend uses Next.js, tailwind and components from Vercel's AI SDK to power the chatbot experience.
+It also leverages API routes to make calls to the server to fetch document references and context for both the UI and chatbot LLM.
-The client uses localstorage to store workspace information.
+The client uses local storage to store workspace information.

 **Backend Server**